div1127/hashicorp-vault/README.md

 # Hashicorp Vault Setup
 Vault is an open-source tool used for securely storing and managing secrets.

 What is a secret?

-Secrets, in the context of this tutorial, are securely-sensitive or personally identifiable info like database credentials, SSH keys, usernames and passwords, AWS IAM credentials, API tokens, Social Security Numbers, credit card numbers, just to name a few.
+Secrets are securely-sensitive or personally identifiable info like database credentials, SSH keys, usernames and passwords, AWS IAM credentials, API tokens, Social Security Numbers, credit card numbers, just to name a few.

 ### Installation